rohit455273/assertive.types/README.md

 ### Assertions

+Predicates that return a vector have two corresponding assertions.
+For example, `is_class` has `assert_all_are_classes` and `assert_any_are_classes`.

-Predicates return a single logical value have one corresponding assertion.
+Predicates returning a single logical value have one corresponding assertion.
 For example, `is_array` has `assert_is_array`.